7Osman7/SancInterview/Finals/README.md

 # Finals

-- Config: Used to configure some of the important parameters
+- Config: Used to set paths and configure some other important parameters
 - Turtlebot:
 - Finals: